projecthyee/globalviolence/p8105_fp_report.md

     ## #   alcohol_consumption_rate <dbl>

-The final merged dataset includes 1014 rows and 14 columns, including country, region, year, homicide rate, average violence offence rate, gdp, inflation rate, unemployment rate, average crime rate, average (criminal justice) personnel rate, total drug seized (2018 - 2022), total arm seized, total trafficking and alcohol consumption as variables.
+The final merged dataset includes 1014 rows and 14 columns, including iso3 codes, country, region, year, homicide rate, average violence offence rate, gdp, inflation rate, unemployment rate, average crime rate, criminal justice personnel rate, total, human trafficking rate and alcohol consumption rate as variables.
 There is a total of 163 distinct countries.

-After merging the datasets, country and region were converted to categorical variables.
-Rows with NA values for country and region were dropped, and the dataset was filtered for the years between 2015 and 2023.
+After merging the datasets, country and region were converted to categorical variables and the dataset was filtered for the years between 2015 and 2023.

 # EDA